From stage to studio – why learn to teach?

 A professional dancer who has both subject and teaching knowledge will have the foundations to inspire their students as well as provide a solid dance education and training.
 A dance teaching qualification is more than a piece of paper – it is evidence of the knowledge, understanding and skills required of dance teachers, and demonstrates a commitment and professional approach to the next chapter in your career.
 In short, it shows you mean business!

-The RAD offers two programmes aimed at professional dancers who are looking to make the transition from the stage to teaching.
+The RAD offers a new programme in February 2024 aimed at professional dancers who are looking to make the transition from the stage to teaching.

 Photo by Tim Cross

-The Professional Dancers’ Postgraduate Teaching Certificate is designed for professional dancers wishing to prepare for a new career in teaching, or for dancers who are already teaching but wish to gain an internationally renowned RAD teaching qualification.
-You will critically reflect on your career transition and develop the knowledge, understanding and skills to teach dance safely and effectively, including adhering to professional standards and norms.
-Combining distance learning and an onsite Intensive Study Period either in Berlin or Sydney, the delivery of this programme accommodates your rehearsal, performance and work schedules or teaching commitments.
+The Professional Dancers’ Graduate Teaching Diploma is designed for professional dancers wishing to prepare for a new career in teaching and gain an internationally renowned RAD teaching qualification.
+The programme is delivered by distance learning over 10 months (February-November) with an online induction, followed by a period of distance learning.
+You will attend a two-week onsite Intensive Study Period (in the programme’s location) and a mentored teaching placement in a dance school/teaching context of your choice, which can all studied around your rehearsal, performance and other work commitments.
 You will be part of a study environment in which you can develop a range of intellectual, professional and transferable skills relevant to dance teaching.
-Upon graduation, you will have a secure platform to move forward with a successful dance-teaching career.
+Upon graduation, you will have a secure platform for a lifelong career in dance teaching.

-Joshua Tuifua, former dancer with The Royal Ballet and Professional Dancers’ Teaching Diploma graduate comments: “When training to become a dance teacher, I learned that I had quite a few transferable skills, and that public speaking wasn’t as scary as I had always thought!
+Joshua Tuifua, former dancer with The Royal Ballet and RAD graduate comments: “When training to become a dance teacher, I learned that I had quite a few transferable skills, and that public speaking wasn’t as scary as I had always thought!
 The things I enjoyed the most were working alongside and learning with other former professional dancers.
 It was wonderful to share experiences, learn from each other and create the family bond that we all had in companies!”